The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Sequencing protects consent by replacing uncertainty with order.

 No stage operates outside existing legal authority.
+No institution governs by implication or inertia.
+Transition proceeds under law at every stage.

-Legal Compatibility & International Alignment
+Legal Compatibility and International Alignment

 Sovereignty under the Parity Accord is resolved domestically through democratic consent and constitutional process.

-External actors — including the European Union, the United Kingdom, the United States, and other international partners — hold no constitutive role in Ireland’s internal constitutional settlement.
+External actors, including the European Union, the United Kingdom, the United States, and other international partners, have no constitutive role in Ireland’s internal constitutional settlement.
+Their involvement, where invited, concerns regulatory alignment, treaty implementation, and legal assurances.

-It does not extend to constitutional design or authority.
 This preserves domestic democratic legitimacy while permitting necessary international coordination.

-Communications & Public Legitimacy Strategy
+Communications and Public Legitimacy

 A constitutional transition depends not only on institutional design, but on public understanding, trust, and confidence.